FusionAuth/charts/README.md

 ## Configuration

 See the values.yaml file for configuration options.
-By default this chart will deploy elasticsearch and postgresql charts to go along with fusionauth.

 ### Notice